Managing broken, chipped and loose teeth at home

 If your tooth has chipped or a piece has broken off, it can create a sharp edge that digs into the tongue, lips or cheek.
 If it’s causing you pain, you should:

 If you’re in excruciating pain from a broken or chipped tooth, or it’s causing severe damage to your cheek or lip, contact a local Smiles Dental practice so they can advise you further.
 If your tooth is broken or chipped, but you aren’t experiencing any pain, you don’t necessarily need to fill it yourself.
-Just make sure to take extra care of the tooth, including thorough flossing and cleaning, until your practice re-opens for routine dental care.
+Just make sure to take extra care of the tooth, including thorough flossing and cleaning, until you can get an appointment.

 Lost filling or hole in tooth